 Be sure that your communications with the media are clear and to the point.
 You can increase the chance of them publishing your news by knowing their interests and deadlines.

 IEEE maintains a consistent global identity through the use of the IEEE Master Brand.
-By using the IEEE brand on your Web site and conference materials, your conference will be identified with IEEE.
 It is important that you protect the IEEE name and brand through the proper use of the brand, trademarks, and copyright.

 Before the conference begins, create an emergency response plan that defines who is responsible and what should be done if a crisis occurs.
 Always respond to the immediate situation, and then contact IEEE.
 Some immediate crisis situations that you may have to handle include: